 Film Workshop and Watch Party! – BEDLAM (Written and Directed by Ken Rosenberg)

 Join us December 9th at 7PM EST for a Film Watch Party followed by “a meet the author” workshop with the writer and director of BEDLAM, Dr. Ken Rosenberg, Clinical Associate Professor at Cornell University.
-Dr. Rosenberg will be joined by a panel of experts including Dr. Kevin Sevarino, President of AAAP and Associate Clinical Professor of Psychiatry at Yale University School of Medicine, Dr. Lisa Goldfarb, Clinical Assistant Professor of Psychiatry at NYU Langone Medical Center, and Daniel Gillison, Chief Executive Officer at NAMI (National Alliance on Mental Illness).
+Dr. Rosenberg will be joined by a panel of experts including Dr. Lisa Goldfarb, Clinical Assistant Professor of Psychiatry at NYU Langone Medical Center, and Daniel Gillison, Chief Executive Officer at NAMI (National Alliance on Mental Illness).

 About the Film and the Workshop